Syria claims it intercepted Israeli airstrikes in Latakia | DW | 05.05.2021

 Syrian air defences on Wednesday allegedly engaged an Israeli air offensive in northwestern Syria, the state-run SANA news agency reported.

-The Israeli attack struck targets in the town of Haffeh, which lies east of the port city of Latakia.
-The operation also targeted Masyaf in Hama province.
+The Israeli attack struck targets in the town of Haffeh in Latakia province.
+Haffeh lies east of Latakia city, which is the capital of the province.

 Syrian state TV reports one civilian was killed and six were injured from the operation, including a woman and her son.